 Program name changes, unless proposed terminology is similar to that being used by other areas of the university.

-Creation of program codes for things that are not really programs (special student populations, e.g. University College Summer Transition Students; students completing two simultaneous tracks in MEd).
+Creation of program codes for things that are not really programs (special student populations, e.g. University College Summer Transition Students).

 Instructions for Requesting Expedited Review